The Pacific Crest Trail Women’s Gear Guide (2021 Survey)

-Pacific Crest Trail women’s gear lists oftentimes do not align exactly with the gear lists broken down in the PCT Hiker Survey Gear Guide.
+Pacific Crest Trail women’s gear lists often do not align exactly with the gear lists broken down in the PCT Hiker Survey Gear Guide.

-I’ve structured the data here a bit differently than I have in the PCT Gear Guide; for each item, I’ve first listed the highest-rated and then immediately below listed the most common.
-If you have any feedback on the data or how it could be improved, I’m happy to hear your thoughts (and to add to this data should something be found to be missing).
+I’ve structured the data here a bit differently than I did in the PCT Gear Guide; for each item, I’ve first listed the highest-rated options and then immediately listed the most common ones below.
+If you have any feedback on the data or suggestions on how it could be improved, I’m happy to hear your thoughts (and to add to this data should anything be found to be missing).

 Notes on the data